Ukraine's PrivatBank - Investigators conducting 'planned' search at offices

-KIEV Ukraine's largest lender, PrivatBank, said on Thursday Ukrainian law enforcement officers were conducting a "planned" search of its offices as part of an ongoing anti-corruption investigation.
+KIEV (Reuters) - Ukraine's largest lender, PrivatBank, said on Thursday Ukrainian law enforcement officers were conducting a "planned" search of its offices as part of an ongoing anti-corruption investigation.

 Privatbank, Ukraine's largest lender, was taken under state control with the backing of the International Monetary Fund in December after risky lending practices left it with a capital shortfall of more than $5.5 billion.